Suspension of imported uncooked prawns and uncooked prawn meat

 Clearance of uncooked prawns already shipped

-Goods that are within the suspended class of goods that have been shipped but have not arrived in Australia, or have arrived but not been released from biosecurity control, will be permitted entry where the documented final/master Bill of Lading date at the port of origin is on or before 8 January 2017.
-These goods will be subject to a new and enhanced inspection regime, which will include a secure-seals intact direction, 100% inspection of the consignment and sampling inspection and testing of all consignments.
-Importers may choose to export the goods if they do not wish to have them inspected.
-Interference with the goods prior to inspection by a biosecurity officer will result in a direction to export being issued and possible civil or criminal prosecution.
+Goods within the suspended class of goods that have been shipped but have not arrived in Australia, or have arrived but not been released from biosecurity control, were permitted entry where the documented final/master Bill of Lading date at the port of origin was on or before 8 January 2017.
+These goods were subject to a new and enhanced inspection regime, which included a secure-seals intact direction, 100 per cent inspection of the consignment and sampling inspection and testing of all consignments.
+Importers could choose to export the goods if they did not wish to have them inspected.
+Interference with the goods prior to inspection by a biosecurity officer resulted in a direction to export being issued and possible civil or criminal prosecution.

-Goods within the suspended class of goods with a documented final/master Bill of Lading date at the port of origin of 9 January 2017 or later are suspended and if imported to Australia will be required to be exported or destroyed at the importers expense.
+Goods within the suspended class of goods with a documented final/master Bill of Lading date at the port of origin of 9 January 2017 or later were suspended and, if imported to Australia, required to be exported or destroyed at the importer’s expense.

 Import permits for uncooked prawns

-If you hold an import permit for goods that have been suspended, your import permit will be suspended.
+If you hold a permit for goods that have been suspended, your import permit will be suspended.
 This suspension will take effect from 9 January 2017 until 9 July 2017.

-If your import permit allows for suspended goods and exempt goods your permit will be amended to remove the suspended goods.
+If your import permit allows for suspended and exempt goods, your permit will be amended to remove the suspended goods.

-If you have any questions regarding your import permit, you should contact the department’s Animal and Biological Import Assessments Branch on 1 800 900 090 or email Imports.
+If you have any questions regarding your import permit, you should contact the department’s Animal and Biological Assessments Branch on 1800 900 090 or email